 Allergens your kid might come across in school

-Going back to school means braving pollen – in the fields, the playgrounds and elsewhere around the school.
+Going back to school means braving – in the fields, the playgrounds and elsewhere around the school.

 A study found that of total airborne pollen in Manila, 87% was drawn during the months of November to May, the dry season.2 Meanwhile, its concentration increased during March to May, the summer months2.

 In F2F settings, there is a lot of cleaning activity, not just by kids, but by staff.
 This includes sweeping, mopping, or dusting in the classroom.
 Cleaning stirs up dust particles in the air, which is then inhaled by people3.

 Chalk is used to write on the blackboard in F2F classes — it’s affordable, and easy to use and erase.
 However, milk allergic children, when exposed to chalk, may experience symptoms of chalk exposure, according to one study.4 One study noted that school-age children who had positive skin test outcome to chalk had improved symptoms after avoiding chalk while at school.4